binsentlangit/Prefix-Cloning-Script/README.md

 # FAQ

 **Q: Why clone prefixes instead of creating new ones?**\
-A: Cloning saves hours of configuration by preserving installed dependencies and settings.
+A: Cloning saves time from configuration by preserving installed dependencies and settings.

 **Q: Can I use this for different Wine versions?**\
 A: Yes!
 The base prefix determines the Wine version - create multiple base prefixes for different versions.